Canvas Apps Offline: Leveraging SaveData and LoadData for Seamless Offline Experiences

 Connection.Connected,

-// **Online**: retrieve fresh data
+// Online: get fresh data and cache it

 ClearCollect(EquipmentData, EquipmentDataSource);